 I am asked quite regularly about driver’s license suspensions when it relates to DWI’s.
 The following is a brief outline of what Texas law states about driver’s license suspensions.
-When it comes to a DWI or DUI arrest in Texas, a person’s license may actually be suspended twice!
+When it comes to a drunk driving arrest in Texas, a person’s license may actually be suspended twice!
 The first suspension will be what we call an “ALR suspension”.
-This suspension is a result of being arrested for DWI and refusing or failing (.08 and above) a DWI breath test or DWI blood test.
+This suspension is a result of being arrested and refusing or failing (.08 and above) a breath test or blood test.
 Your license will be suspended for a certain period of time depending on whether you refused the test or failed the test.
-It also depends on whether or not you are charged with a DWI 1st, 2nd or higher.
+It also depends on whether or not you are charged with your 1st, 2nd or higher.

-The second suspension may come as a consequence of being convicted for DWI or DUI either at trial or by pleading guilty to DWI and electing for jail time rather than probation.
+The second suspension may come as a consequence of being convicted for DWI or DUI either at trial or by pleading guilty and electing for jail time rather than probation.

 |OFFENSE||Refusal / Failure of Test||Suspension|

 |First DWI||“Failure” case (Blood alcohol of .08 or more) Transp.
 Code 524.012(b)(1)||90 Days|

 |“Refusal” case (refusing to take breath test or blood test) Transp.
 Code 724.035(a)||180 days|

 |2nd + DWI||failed breath test or blood test||1 year|

 |refused breath test or blood test||2 years|

 |1st DWI conviction (or guilty plea)||90 days to 1 year *|

 |2nd DWI conviction (or guilty plea)||180 days to 2 years|